Nepomuk/QuantifiedSelf/Wordcount/README.md

 Every time the script is executed, all of those values will be filled in.
 In case a counting script fails, the default value '-1' will be inserted.

-### File List

-The file `file.list` contains the list of files which should be checked.
-You may also use the wildcard * for selecting a bunch of files.